sisayie/exam-score-prediction/README.md

 ---

 # Step 3.
-Build the Model
+Prepare the Data
 ## 3.1 Upload data to S3 Bucket
 Upload dataset to data folder of S3 bucket using `aws s3 cp path-to-data s3://bucket-name/path-to-data